“I am not what happened to me, I am what I choose to become.”

 We have to remember that when some or all of these effects happen within and around us as adults, particularly when witnessed by other people who don’t know what we’ve been through as children, the experience can be incredibly isolating.
 How do we explain our behaviours?
 How can we even be fully aware of all of it?
 How can we rely on others to give us reassurances or honest feedback so that we can ‘fix ourselves’?
 Should I just tell everyone I was abused or mistreated as a child so that they can understand?

 When we have suffered as children we can also be held back in life from achieving everything we otherwise would have if not hindered by the emotional and psychological burdens we can carry.
 It is like having our energies divided in two directions; one pushing forward, and the other pulling back; one trusting and the other distrusting and full of suspicions.
 The effects upon children of even so-called ‘mild’ abuse or neglect are often brutal and unjust.

 *Above video is an excellent illustration of how childrens’ behaviours tend to reflect their family environment

 Some of the therapeutic tasks you might expect in beginning to address your childhood wounds, however traumatic or ‘mild’, might include finding safe ways to examine such events in order to re-assess what happened by:

 - learning how to be grounded and embodied again

-- overcoming the effects of trauma upon mind and body
+- overcoming the effects of trauma and internalised conflict upon mind and body

 - clearly distinguishing and clarifying who was responsible for what, when the abuse or neglect happened.
 This can involve ridding ourselves of the internalised abuser and taking back what may have been ‘stolen’ from us, psychically speaking.